The Biological Reason Dads And Moms Treat Their Parental Roles Differently

 On Same Sex Parenting

 While this might imply that kids being raised by single gender families are somehow at a loss, that appears to be not the case.
 A 2010 study from the Journal Of Marriage And Family, found that lesbian couples don’t really split into different roles.
-Instead, the kids just get a double helping of momness, which does little to affect a child’s outcome (though it does mean they will always have comfortable shoes).
-In fact, studies found that in many respects kids were getting more out of their 2 moms than if they were in a typical heterosexual family.
+Instead, the kids just get a double helping of momness, which does little to affect a child’s outcome.
+In fact, studies found that in many respects kids were getting more out of their two moms than if they were in a typical heterosexual family.

 Interestingly, this wasn’t the case for gay male couples parenting a kid.
 In these cases it was more likely that one of the men would take on a much more motherly “direct parenting” role.
 Other studies have shown that when a man becomes a primary caregiver, the portion of the brain associated with mothering emotions light up like a Christmas tree.
 A tasteful one.